 - Assign monetary value of the impact of the risk when it occurs.

 The value you get after performing Step 3 is the Expected Monetary Value.
 This value is positive for opportunities (positive risks) and negative for threats (negative risks).
 Project risk management requires you to address both types of project risks.

-- Project Risks 1 - Weather: There is a 25% chance of excessive snow fall that’ll delay the construction for two weeks which will, in turn, cost the project $80,000.
+- Project Risks 1 - Weather: There is a 25 percent chance of excessive snow fall that’ll delay the construction for two weeks which will, in turn, cost the project $80,000.

-- Project Risks 2 - Cost of Construction Material: There is a 10% probability of the price of construction material dropping, which will save the project $100,000.
+- Project Risks 2 - Cost of Construction Material: There is a 10 percent probability of the price of construction material dropping, which will save the project $100,000.

-- Project Risks 3 - Labor Turmoil: There is a 5% probability of construction coming to a halt if the workers go on strike.
+- Project Risks 3 - Labor Turmoil: There is a 5 percent probability of construction coming to a halt if the workers go on strike.
 The impact would lead to a loss of $150,000.
-Note that in some parts of the world where unions are strong, strikes are very common and hence would have a higher probability.
+Consider your industry and geographic area to determine whether this risk would have a higher probability.

 In this Expected Monetary Value example, we have two negative project risks (Weather and Labor Turmoil) and a positive project risks (Cost of Construction Material).
 The Expected Monetary Value for the project risks: